hussius/deeplearning-biology/README.md

 Tests a variety of neural network architectures for obtaining a reduced representation of single-cell gene expression data.
 Introduces a database of tens of thousands of single-cell profiles which can be queried to infer a cell type or state based on this reduced representation.

+**Removal of batch effects using distribution-matching residual networks**[[code](https://github.com/ushaham/BatchEffectRemoval)][[paper](https://academic.oup.com/bioinformatics/article-abstract/doi/10.1093/bioinformatics/btx196/3611270/Removal-of-Batch-Effects-using-Distribution)]

+Most high-throughput assays in genomics, proteomics etc. are affected to some extent by systematic technical errors, so-called "batch effects".
+This paper uses a residual neural network to attenuate batch effects by trying to match the distributions of replicate experiments on e.g. single-cell RNA sequencing or mass cytometry.

 ### Population genetics <a name='genomics_pop'></a>

 **Deep learning for population genetic inference** [[code](https://sourceforge.net/projects/evonet/)][[paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004845)]